Illinois child custody laws are very complex.

 Serving Waukegan, Libertyville, Lake County, Gurnee & nearby areas of Illinois

-The purchase of real estate will most likely be the largest, most important financial transaction of your life.
-In order to ensure the smooth and proper handling of such a transaction, the purchaser should consult with a Lake County real estate attorney prior to the signing of a contract.
+The purchase and/or sale of real estate will most likely be the largest, most important financial transaction of your life.
+In order to ensure the smooth and proper handling of such a transaction, both the seller and purchaser should hire a Lake County real estate attorney .